FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/penlite.md

-And here they are the pen lite batteries:
+And here are the pen-lite batteries:
 ![penlite](images/penlite.png)

 [go back](/doc/PersonalDevelopmentPlan.md)